Skip to main content

 • Schema: Column definitions (auto-inference available)

-• Partition Key: Column for data partitioning
+• Partition Key: Column used for data partitioning

 • Write Mode: Append, Overwrite, Merge